vysyaraju-sai-krishna/barcode/README.md

 Here, we are going to generate a barcode in the EAN-13 format.
 First, let's generate it as an SVG file.

-# import EAN13 from barcode module
 from barcode import EAN13

-# Make sure to pass the number as string
 number = '5901234123457'

-# Now, let's create an object of EAN13
-# class and pass the number
 my_code = EAN13(number)

-# Our barcode is ready.
-Let's save it.
 my_code.save("new_code")